 All Fletcher courses are offered through one of three divisions.
-You must complete some courses in each of the school's three divisions to meet the School's Breadth Requirement.
+You must complete courses in each of the school's three divisions to meet the School's Breadth Requirement.
 You will also be required to complete courses in two fields of study.

 The division of ILO offers courses and specialized seminars on various aspects of public international law, international organizations, human rights, international business and economic law, and law and development.

-The division of EIB includes courses related to international trade and finance; the economics of developing countries; problems of energy, resources, food and agriculture; international business management and international business finance.
+The division of EIB includes courses related to international trade and finance, the economics of developing countries, problems of energy, resources, food and agriculture, international business management, and international business finance.
 In addition, a number of courses in methodology and theory are offered for candidates emphasizing economics.